bparanj/crystal/electronics/zettel/inductor.md

-The term "inductor" comes from the word "induce," which originates from the Latin word *inducere*, meaning "to lead into" or "bring in."
+The term "inductor" comes from the word "induce," which originates from the Latin word inducere, meaning "to lead into" or "bring in."

 In the context of electrical engineering, an inductor "induces" an electromotive force (EMF) in a circuit when the current flowing through it changes.
 This phenomenon is described by Faraday's Law of Induction, where a changing magnetic field within a coil of wire generates an induced voltage.
 The term "inductor" reflects this ability to induce voltage and oppose changes in current flow through electromagnetic effects.